 Cell Production Made to Measure

 The market dominating lithium-ion battery is a major focus of research – MEET researchers also investigate pioneering technologies such as the lithium-metal or solid-state batteries.
 They focus on developing new production processes for tried-and-tested technologies, as well as for batteries of the future.
 The physical and electrochemical properties of these cells differ significantly from those of lithium-ion batteries – which means that production processes have to be adapted.
-Taking an overall view, our researchers analyse both the cells and the individual components as well as their manufacturing steps across the entire production process, ranging from electrode production and cell assembly to formation and ageing.
+Taking an overall view, our researchers analyze both the cells and the individual components as well as their manufacturing steps across the entire production process, ranging from electrode production and cell assembly to formation and aging.